origin-energy/java-snapshot-testing/README.md

 ## Disadvantages of Snapshot Testing
 - Does not give great insight to why the snapshot failed
 - Can be difficult to troll though large snapshot changes
-- Does not document the business rules the way a Unit test would
+- Does not document the business rules the way a Unit test might

-A Snapshot test does not assert Java types.
-You can continue doing that with any other testing framework.

 ## Installation [Maven](https://search.maven.org/search?q=java-snapshot-testing)

+These docs are for the latest `-SNAPSHOT` version published to maven central.
+Select the branch `release/X.X.X` matching your maven dependency to get correct documentation for your version.

+Only if you want to integrate with non supported framework.
+[Show me how!](#custom-framework)
 - [Core](https://search.maven.org/search?q=a:java-snapshot-testing-core)

 We currently support:
 - [JUnit4](https://search.maven.org/search?q=a:java-snapshot-testing-junit4)
 - [JUnit5](https://search.maven.org/search?q=a:java-snapshot-testing-junit5)
 - [Spock](https://search.maven.org/search?q=a:java-snapshot-testing-spock)

-However, any JVM testing framework should work if you correctly implement the `SnapshotConfig` interface and pass it into the `start()` method.

-These docs are for the latest `-SNAPSHOT` version published to maven central.
-Select the branch `release/X.X.X` matching your maven dependency to get correct documentation for your version.

 ### Using the latest SNAPSHOT
 Gradle